 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Carl Zeiss Distagon T1,4/35 ZM is the longer of the two lenses at 65mm.
 The Leica Summarit-M 35mm F2.4 ASPH with a length of 34mm, is 31mm shorter.
 Besides being longer, the Carl Zeiss Distagon T1,4/35 ZM also has a larger diameter of 63mm compared to the Leica Summarit-M 35mm F2.4 ASPH's 52mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Leica Summarit-M 35mm F2.4 ASPH weighs 197g, which means it is 184g (48%) lighter than the Carl Zeiss Distagon T1,4/35 ZM which has a weight of 381g.

 Below you can find the dimension and weight table of the Standard Prime Lenses in Leica M Mount for size comparison purposes.